Time4aCookie/Mock-OS/README.md

 create and interact with files using commands.

 ## Directory structure
-The directory structure aims to follow best practices, so it will look similar to many C++ projects in the real world.

 The idea is to separate the public interface from its implementation.